CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Jest' specifically does narrow the scope to a particular testing framework, which provides some distinctiveness.
-However, the lack of detail about what it does versus other testing-related skills means it could still overlap with general test-writing or other test framework skills.
+Mentioning 'Jest' specifically does narrow the scope to a particular testing framework, which provides some distinctiveness.
+However, the lack of detail about what it does versus other test-related skills means it could still overlap with general testing or code generation skills.

 2 / 3